Street food: to eat or not to eat?

 - Fruits without a peel.
 If you can peel it, you can eat it.
-Fruits without peels, such as apples or berries, may not be clean and you don’t want to worry about the water you’re using to wash them.
+Fruits without peels, such as apples or berries, may not be clean and you don’t want to worry about the water they are washed in.

 - Spices and sauces.
-Unless you are used to very spicy food, you may want to avoid it as it could give you a dodgy stomach.
-Sauces are often left out all day in warm or hot temperatures, accumulating bacteria which will mess with your gut.
+Unless you are used to very spicy food, you may want to avoid it since it could give you a dodgy stomach.
+Sauces are often left out all day in warm or hot temperatures, accumulating bacteria, which will mess with your gut.

 - Eating out of hours.
 By that I mean when there are fewer people around eating.
 Food is more likely to have been sitting out for longer, letting bacteria develop.
 Find out what time the locals eat and eat at the same time.

 - Fruit shakes.
 Be wary of fruit shakes.
-Check the ice comes from filtered water and choose fruits that are peeled first.
+Check the ice comes from filtered water and choose fruits that you can watch them peel.